in

 Pros: Lightweight, affordable, low maintenance, easy to work with.

-Aluminum vs Steel Patio Furniture Cost
+Aluminum vs Steel Cost

-Generally, furniture made from aluminum is cheaper than steel patio furniture.
+Generally, furniture made from aluminum is cheaper than steel.
 For aluminum expect to pay an average of $1,150.00 for a 3-piece conversation set and $2,200 for a 4-piece patio set.
+Steel patio sets can start around $ 1,800.00 for a 3-piece conversation set and $,2,300 for a 4-piece patio set.

 Remember though that for your outdoor metal furniture, there is a wide range of prices that will depend on the size, design, material, and brand that you choose.
+The finish and added cushioning will also significantly add to the cost.
+Be sure to keep a clear budget in mind before purchasing.

 Possible Added Costs

 Powder Coating: $200 to $2000 depending on the part which can either be a DIY or professional project.
-There are also instances that you’ll need to disassemble and reassemble some parts during the powder coating process.
+There are also instances when you’ll need to disassemble and reassemble some parts during the powder coating process.

 Cushioned Chairs: $800 to $2000 for quality cushioned chairs while it can cost as much as $1,800 to $3,000 for a quality sofa.